Digital Marketing Vs Traditional Marketing – Which One Is Better

 - The audience reach is massive and unrestricted.

-- It allows a direct response from the audience intended helping the seller be more aware of the customer’s expectations.
+- It allows a direct response from the audience intended to help the seller be more aware of the customer’s expectations.

 - It is undoubtedly a cost-effective marketing strategy.